MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 remote-assist-field-service-mobile

-- On Mobile, when you deeplink, the contact will be auto selected to call On HoloLens it enables a tech to select the name and do an auto search on it
+- On Mobile, when you deeplink, the contact will be auto selected to call

+- On HoloLens it enables a tech to select the name and do an auto search on it

 ## Make remote assist call

 remote-assist-field-service-launch-call

 remote-assist-field-service-receive-call-teams

+remote-assist-field-service-call-annotation

 ## Post Remote Assist Call to work order

-	- View metadata
+remote-assist-field-service-call-post-to-work-order-choose-BOTH

+remote-assist-field-service-call-metadata-timeline

-Notes
+## Notes